-- 13. Knowledge and understanding safe working practices, including risk assessment and personal shipboard safety relevant to oil tankers - 13.1 Precautions to be taken when entering enclosed spaces, including correct use of different types of breathing apparatus
+- 15. Knowledge and understanding of safe working practices, including risk assessment and personal shipboard safety relevant to chemical tankers - 15.1 Precautions to be taken when entering enclosed spaces, including correct use of different types of breathing apparatus

 A ship is a complex structure from inside with several small and enclosed spaces.
 Many of these enclosed spaces are used for installing some machinery or for storing machine parts or workshop equipment.
 A ship has a matrix of pipelines which runs through each of its parts, including enclosed spaces.